starwarsfan/shadow-control/README.md

 #### Lock height
 `lock_height_static` / `lock_height_entity`

-This one and the following option are available with two flavors for each configuration: Once as a static configuration and once as an entity configuration.
-If you need to configure something without the possibility to change that value on demand, you should use the static configuration entry.
-If you need to modify something on demand, use the entity configuration and choose the corresponding entity, which holds the required value.
-If you change the used entity, it will be taken into account within the next execution of the integration instance.

 Height in %, which should be set if integration gets locked by 'lock_integration_with_position.'

 #### Lock angle